NOSE.

 Nostril narrowing by an ENT-trained facial plastic surgeon

 I'm Mr David Whitehead, a Consultant ENT and Facial Plastic Surgeon with the FRCS(ORL-HNS) qualification.
 I take a conservative approach to alar base reduction because over-resection is extremely difficult to reverse.
-Small, precise changes — typically 2–4mm per side — make a significant visible difference while keeping the result natural and the scars virtually invisible.
+Small, precise changes, typically 2 to 4mm per side, make a significant visible difference while keeping the result natural and placing the scars where they are least conspicuous.

 What is alar base reduction?

 It's one of the most subtle yet effective procedures in facial plastic surgery.
 A few millimetres of change at the nostril base can significantly refine the overall appearance of your nose, particularly from the front view.
-It can be performed as a standalone procedure (under local anaesthesia, taking 30–45 minutes) or as part of a larger rhinoplasty.
+It can be performed as a standalone procedure (under local anaesthesia, taking 30 to 45 minutes) or as part of a larger rhinoplasty.

 Nostril flare versus nostril width: the distinction matters